 by Lauren Scungio

-The annual Association of Public Land-Grant Universities (APLU) annual meeting is from November 11th through 13th in New Orleans, LA, and we can’t think of a more appropriate place to explore this year’s theme “Resilience: Turning Challenges into Opportunities.”
+This year's annual meeting of the Association of Public Land-Grant Universities (APLU) runs from November 11th through 13th in New Orleans, LA, and we can’t think of a more appropriate place to explore this year’s theme “Resilience: Turning Challenges into Opportunities.”
 Public opinions of higher education have waned to a bleak perception, leaving many parents and potential students asking, “What’s the point of college?”
 High student loan debts, low starting salaries, and numerous sleepless nights leave many students averse to university.
 The negative perception of faculty is just as threatening to the success of higher education.
 The oft asked question of faculty is, “What do you do if you only teach two classes?”

 This year’s APLU theme is directed towards reinvigorating faith in higher education, a mission which falls directly in line with COACHE’s philosophy: caring for faculty nurtures support for student success.